pangolinjs/docs/v5/configuration.md

 ### Advanced

-Every aspect of the webpack config can be changed with [webpack-chain](https://github.com/mozilla-neutrino/webpack-chain).
+[webpack-chain](https://github.com/mozilla-neutrino/webpack-chain) enables full control and expansion of all aspects of the webpack configuration.

 ```js
 const svgo = {